Advertisement

 PM departs for Africa-France Summit in Nairobi

-Prime Minister Russell Mmiso Dlamini at the newly refurbished diplomatic lounge at King Mswati III International Airport.
-Photo: Phindokuhle Sithole / Lokuhle Media Prime Minister Russell Mmiso Dlamini at the newly refurbished diplomatic lounge at King Mswati III International Airport.
-Photo: Phindokuhle Sithole / Lokuhle Media
+Prime Minister Russell Mmiso Dlamini, Foreign Affairs Minister Senator Pholile Shakantu and Labour and Social Security Minister Phila Buthelezi at the newly refurbished diplomatic lounges at King Mswati III International Airport, Sikhupe Prime Minister Russell Mmiso Dlamini, Foreign Affairs Minister Senator Pholile Shakantu and Labour and Social Security Minister Phila Buthelezi at the newly refurbished diplomatic lounges at King Mswati III International Airport, Sikhupe

-Prime Minister Russell Mmiso Dlamini at the newly refurbished diplomatic lounge at King Mswati III International Airport.
-Photo: Phindokuhle Sithole / Lokuhle Media
+Prime Minister Russell Mmiso Dlamini, Foreign Affairs Minister Senator Pholile Shakantu and Labour and Social Security Minister Phila Buthelezi at the newly refurbished diplomatic lounges at King Mswati III International Airport, Sikhupe

-Sikhupe – Prime Minister Russell Mmiso Dlamini has left the Kingdom for Nairobi, Kenya, where he will represent His Majesty King Mswati III and the Kingdom of Eswatini at the Africa Forward Summit.
+Sikhupe – Prime Minister Russell Mmiso Dlamini departed the Kingdom on Friday for Nairobi, Kenya, where he will represent His Majesty King Mswati III and the Kingdom of Eswatini at the Africa Forward Summit.

 Advertisement

-The Africa Forward Summit is being described as a milestone in relations between France and the African continent, coming nearly ten years after the French President’s address in Ouagadougou.
-It is also the first summit of its kind to be hosted and co-chaired with an English-speaking country.
+Kenya and France are jointly hosting the two-day summit on 11 and 12 May 2026, with the President of the French Republic and the President of Kenya expected to attend alongside other African leaders.
+The gathering is being described as a milestone in Africa-France relations, coming nearly ten years after the French President’s address in Ouagadougou, and is the first summit of its kind to be co-chaired with an English-speaking country.

-The two-day programme is divided into distinct themes.
-The first day, 11 May, is themed “Inspire and Connect” and opens with a Business Forum that will showcase the breadth of France-Africa economic partnerships and promote projects from both African and French private sectors.
-Special events focused on young people and sectors that generate jobs and build social cohesion, including sports and the cultural and creative industries, will also form part of the day’s programme.
+The first day, 11 May, themed “Inspire and Connect,” opens with a Business Forum showcasing France-Africa economic partnerships and promoting projects from both African and French private sectors.
+Special events focused on young people, sports and the cultural and creative industries will also feature.

-The second day, 12 May, will focus on development finance and global issues, with youth employment and training, sovereignty and competitiveness at the core of discussions.
-Peace and security, particularly in support of African mediation and African Union action, will also be on the agenda.
+The second day, 12 May, turns to development finance and global issues, with youth employment, training, sovereignty and competitiveness at the centre of discussions.
+Peace and security, in support of African mediation and African Union action, will also be on the table.

-The Africa Forward Summit builds on a series of previous high-level engagements, including the Summit on the Financing of African Economies held in Paris in 2021, the New Global Financing Pact also held in Paris in 2023, the Africa Climate Summit held in Nairobi that same year, and the European Union-African Union Summit held in Luanda in November 2025.
+The Nairobi summit follows a series of previous high-level engagements, including the Summit on the Financing of African Economies in Paris in 2021, the New Global Financing Pact in Paris in 2023, the Africa Climate Summit in Nairobi that same year, and the EU-African Union Summit in Luanda in November 2025.

-Certain outcomes from the Nairobi summit are expected to feed directly into preparations for the G7 Summit, which France will host in Evian from 15 to 17 June.
+Outcomes from the summit are expected to feed into preparations for the G7 Summit, which France will host in Evian from 15 to 17 June.mit, which France will host in Evian from 15 to 17 June.

 Add a Comment